enricozb/tabs.kak/readme.md

 ### Options

-- `tabs_modelinefmt`
-  - when set to a modelinefmt string, it is placed in the space preceding the tabs
+- `tabs_modelinefmt`: when set to a modelinefmt string, it is placed in the space preceding the tabs

-- `tabs_options`
-  - a list of switches that affect tabs' appearance.
+- `tabs_options`: a list of switches that affect tabs' appearance.
   - `--minified`
     - this will cause tabs to show as little of their paths as possible while still being unique.
 For example, if the currently open buffers are
       ```